shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 Remember that all iterators have a built-in counter variable that start at 0 and end at n-1.
 That is, they will run `count` times, but at their first iteration, their counter will be 0, then 1, then 2, and so on.
 They will then stop once the `n - 1` iteration has finished its business.

-For your next image, you are going to try and recreate a bullseye made out of red-outlined circles with radii increasing by 25 each time.
+For your next image, you are going to try and recreate a bullseye made out of purple-outlined circles with radii increasing by 25 each time.
 This function, called `my-bullseye`, will take one input, the number of circles to draw, and will involve `iterated-overlay`.
 The output should look something like this.

 <img src="{{site.url}}/assets/tutorial_1/my-bullseye.svg" alt="Bullseye Example" style="width:20%"/>